prushorth90/Real-Estate-Extension/README.md

    ```
    $ npm i
     ```
-   which will add the node modules
+   which will add the node modules.
+In the unlikely event this fails then may need to delete package-lock.json and run "npm i" again